rlkingston/IPA/README.md

 (1) Some details of the mtz file that contains the diffraction data (2) an estimate of the solvent fraction of the crystal.

-An estimate of the solvent fraction is generally obtained through analysis of crystal packing density (e.g. with the CCP4 program MATTHEWS_COEFF).
+The solvent fraction is generally estimated via analysis of crystal packing density (e.g. with the CCP4 program MATTHEWS_COEFF).
 If there is uncertainty about the solvent fraction, it is better to **underestimate** this quantity.
 If the solvent fraction is overestimated, *ab initio* phase determination will certainly fail.

+The program breaks the problem of *ab initio* phase determination into two stages; initial approximation of the molecular envelope at low resolution, followed by subsequent phase determination using all of the data.
+At both stages, the algorithm is initiated with many different and random phase sets, which are evolved subject the constraints.
+A clustering procedure is used to identify consistent results across multiple runs, which are then averaged to generate consensus envelopes or phase sets. **The emergence of highly consistent phase sets is diagnostic of success**.

+The results are stored in 4 subdirectories:
++ envelope_determination
++ envelope_consensus
++ phase_determination
++ phase_consensus

+If successful, the program will output a map in directory  phase_consensus for inspection and interpretation.
+As with all *ab initio* phase determination methods, the proecdure may generate the true solution or its inverse.
+The correct hand must be determined by inspection.

 # Contact